1868 United States presidential election: Campaign

 Blair went on a national speaking tour in which he framed the contest with Ulysses S. Grant and the pro-Reconstruction Republicans in stark racial terms, warning of the rule of "a semi-barbarous race of blacks who are worshipers of fetishes and poligamists" and wanted to "subject the white women to their unbridled lust."
 Republicans advised Americans not to vote for Seymour, as Blair might succeed him.

 Blair had a reputation for outspokenness and his campaign speeches in 1868 attacked Radical Republicans.
 Samuel J. Tilden, a member of the national committee, asked Blair to confine his campaigning to Missouri and Illinois for fear he "would hurt the ticket" because of his stance on Reconstruction.

 Seymour, who had not taken an active role in the campaign to this point, went into the canvass, seeking to steer the campaign away from the harshness of Blair's attacks on Radical Reconstruction.
 Seymour emphasized his idea that change in the South should be accomplished at the state level, without national interference.
 The Democrats campaigned for immediate restoration of all states, the "regulation of the elective franchise in the states by their citizens", and amnesty for past political offenses, while State civil authority should take precedence over military action.
 The president and the Supreme Court should be respected rather than attacked, as he claimed the Republicans had done.
 The Democrats would be careful to reorder national priorities.

+As an Eastern "gold" Democrat, Seymour also rejected the Ohio Idea and thus lost the support of the party's Western contingent, which contributed to his ultimate defeat at the ballot box.